Cazz Blase is drawn to Tancred’s new album and its bewitching array of catchy indie rock tunes

 Nightstand is released on 1 June

 Image of Jess Abbott, aka Tancred, by Sherwin Lainez.
 Courtesy of Ellie Thompson at Prescription PR.
-Image is a black and white photo of Jess Abbott.
-She is wearing black skinny jeans and wide pale coloured braces over a white shirt.
+Image is a black and white photo of Jess Abbott’s face.
 She is looking straight ahead at the camera and is not smiling.
 This is not the album cover image, but a related promo image